 S. gracilis is endemic to Inyo, Mono, Modoc and Siskiyou Counties of California.
-There are records from the Owens Valley, Little Lake & Deep Springs Valley of Inyo County, Mono County, E Modoc County and C Siskiyou County.
-This is a perennial grass, to 18-100cm tall, stems solitary, erect, emerging from a rhizome, rooting at nodes.
+There are records from Owens Valley, Little Lake & Deep Springs Valley of Inyo County, Mono County, E Modoc County and C Siskiyou County.
+This is a perennial grass, 18-100cm tall, stems solitary, erect, emerging from a rhizome, rooting at nodes.
 Leaves linear, 15-27cm l x 2.6-6mm w, green, often inrolled when young, upper surface with ridges.
 Inflorescence 2-12 on single stalk, 4-25cm l x 5-12mm w, compact, spikelet 6-11mm.
-Fruit a small grain.
+Fruit is a small grain, dispersed by wind and seed predators.

 This species has been documented in the Owens Valley since 1911 through the present.
 Inyo County Water Department has documented this species at 16 rare plant locations since 1996.
-It has been documented in the Owens Valley Vegetation Conditions

-(OVVC) surveys since the baseline years of the 1980's, and there are 74 documented locations from NW Union Wash to Fish Slough USGS quadrats.
+It has been documented in the Owens Valley Vegetation Conditions (OVVC) surveys since the baseline years of the 1980's, and there are 74 documented locations from NW Union Wash to Fish Slough USGS quadrats.
 There are two locations that have been extirpated since the baseline years due to expansion of gravel mine operations.
 The habitat is alkali meadows.

-In 2022 S. gracilis was documented during rare plant surveys at six locations, and it is documented as an associate species and its presents is noted and the phenology.
-In 2022, S. gracilis was documented in three locations during OVVC surveys, and it is documented as vegetation cover.
+In 2023 S. gracilis was documented during rare plant surveys at 6 locations, and it is documented as an associate species and its presents is noted and the phenology.
+In 2023, S. gracilis was documented in 3 locations during OVVC surveys, and it is documented as vegetation cover.
 The populations appear to be stable.
+In the meadows in which it's usually found, the foliage and inflorescence stalk can easily be hidden among the more common Sporobolus airoides which the vegetation looks somewhat like.